Dental CT Scan

 Dental CT scans are quick and safe to use.
 CBCT or Cone Beam Computed Tomography is a medical imaging technique which uses X-Rays in a different way to conventional radiography equipment in order to produce a highly accurate CAT scan of a patient's mouth and jaw.

-In a CBCT scanner the X-Rays are divergent, creating a cone, hence the scanner's name.
+In a CBCT scanner, the X-Rays are divergent, creating a cone, hence the scanner's name.
 CBCT scanning has become more and more important in the diagnosis and treatment of many dental issues, replacing the dental X-Ray machines patients will have been familiar with for the last thirty years or more.

-Dental CT Scans help determine the position and direction of nerves, teeth roots, previous implants and the nasal and sinus cavities can be clearly seen and analysed, all leading to safer dental work.
-Dentists are also using CT scans during oral surgery, to help in the removal of impacted teeth, for monitoring the health of gums and for the diagnosis of infections and mouth and jaw tumours.
+Dental CT Scans help determine the position and direction of nerves, teeth roots, previous implants and the nasal and sinus cavities, allowing them to be clearly seen and analysed by your professional dentist.
+The use of dental CT scans without doubt leads to safer dental work.
+Dentists are also using dental CT scans during oral surgery, to help in the removal of impacted teeth, for monitoring the health of gums and for the diagnosis of infections and mouth and jaw tumours.

 A CAT scan has many advantages for both dentist and patient.
-Radiation exposure is much less.
-Each scan exposes the patient to up to 100 times less radiation than with conventional X-Rays.
+Radiation exposure is much less in CAT scans, with each scan exposing the patient to up to 100 times less radiation than with conventional X-Rays.
 This is also helped by a much faster scan time, with each scan only taking between 10 and 40 seconds.

 Of major advantage to both dental surgeon and patient, is the reduced cost.
 Using a CBCT scanner over a conventional CT model can be 50% cheaper.
 The small size of a CBCT scanner makes it a practical and viable option for even the smallest of dental practices.

-If you would like to find out more about CAT scan or cosmetic dentistry at the Berkeley Clinic in Glasgow contact our team today!
+If you would like to find out more about CAT scan or cosmetic dentistry at the Berkeley Clinic in Glasgow, contact our team today!